Fuel poverty in the UK

 - Understand what fuel poverty is and its causes.

-- Understand who's at risk of fuel poverty.
+- Understand who's at risk.

 - Be able to recognise fuel poverty indicators over the phone, in a resident's home or in the community.